Follow TV Tropes

 • The widespread worry about nuclear war in the late '40s and '50s should count as an even earlier example of survivalism, although there were no zombies.
 Bomb shelters were a popular home-improvement project in some circles (even inspiring The Twilight Zone (1959) episode "The Shelter"), the sci-fi and comics of the time practically LIVED on tropes related to the nuclear apocalypse and radiation mutations, and many Baby Boomers still chuckle about the deadly-serious suggestion given in educational filmstrips that hiding under one's school desk was a viable way of avoiding a city-melting fireball.
 Science-fiction author Robert Heinlein deliberately fed the hysteria in a series of essays (see his collection "Expanded Universe") meant to scare people badly enough to get nukes banned.
 Didn't work, obviously, but a case could be made that he accidentally "created" survivalist.

-• Thanks to cold war intrigue and the success of the James Bond franchise, The '60s produced a fascination with spies and spy culture.
+• Thanks to Cold War intrigue and the success of the James Bond franchise, The '60s produced a fascination with spies and spy culture.
 Shows such as I Spy, The Man from U.N.C.L.E., The Avengers (1960s), Mission: Impossible, and the parody Get Smart, films like The Ipcress File (along with parodies like Our Man Flint and The Beatles' spoof Help!), spy movie-influenced songs like Johnny Rivers' "Secret Agent Man" and Edwin Starr's "Agent Double-O-Soul", books by John le Carré and Len Deighton, and spy undertones in Rocky and Bullwinkle and Secret Squirrel abounded, and spy toys were popular with young children.
 The craze died out as the Cold War fizzled, but its influence can be found in The Bourne Series and the Austin Powers movies and cartoons like Kim Possible and Totally Spies!.
 The genre has experienced a new lease of life in the wake of 9/11 and the subsequent War on Terror.

 • Vampires, the other undead monsters, at roughly the same time as zombies.
-While the zombie obsession was largely born out of geek culture, the vampire craze came from teenagers, particularly teenage girls, beginning when Twilight romanticized the creatures to a degree that Anne Rice and Joss Whedon could scarcely have imagined.
+While the zombie obsession was largely born out of geek culture, the vampire craze came from teenagers, particularly teenage girls, beginning when The Twilight Saga romanticized the creatures to a degree that Anne Rice and Joss Whedon could scarcely have imagined.
 It truly took off once the Twilight movies came out (in 2008), with vampires becoming the symbols of romance for an entire generation of women born between 1985 and 1995.
 Shows like True Blood and The Vampire Diaries only fed the craze.

 Historical Obsessions